miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

   In angle bracket invocation, you can pass in element attributes without the `@`.
   A typical usage is the `class` attribute.
 So you can just write `&lt;body.row class="some-class"&gt;`.
   <br><br>
-  An exception to this is the `cell` component due to an [`ember-angle-bracket-invocation-polyfill` bug](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill/pull/25).
+  An exception to this is the `cell` and `column` component due to an [`ember-angle-bracket-invocation-polyfill` bug](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill/pull/25).
-  In that component you need to pass in the class as a component argument, i.e `&lt;row.cell @class="some-class"&gt;`.
+  In those components you can add a class as a component argument, i.e `&lt;row.cell @class="some-class"&gt;`.
 </aside>